pregismond/build-ml-pipeline-airfoil-noise-prediction/README.md

 ## Disclaimer

 This repository contains my submission for the ***Final Project: Build a Machine Learning Pipeline for Airfoil Noise Prediction***.
-The original files were provided by the IBM Skills Network as part of the **[Machine Learning with Apache Spark](https://www.coursera.org/learn/machine-learning-with-apache-spark)** course on **[Coursera](https://www.coursera.org)**.
+The original files were provided by the IBM Skills Network as part of the **[Machine Learning with Apache Spark](https://www.coursera.org/learn/machine-learning-with-apache-spark)** course on Coursera.
 I have made modifications to fulfill the project requirements.

 ### Usage